ShreeyashGhodke/Walmart-Sales-Forecasting/README.md

 1.1 Monthly Analysis

 Inference -

-   1.June and July are the months where sales are highest.
+   1. June and July are the months where sales are highest.

-   2.Sales are lowest in month of January.
+   2. Sales are lowest in month of January.

 1.2 Quarterlty Analysis

    Inference -

-   1.Sales is highest in 2nd and 3rd quarter whereas 1st quarter is subdued.
+   1. Sales is highest in 2nd and 3rd quarter whereas 1st quarter is subdued.

 1.3 Holiday Season Wise

 Inference -

-1.Weekly sales during Holiday weeks are slightly higher than that of non-holiday weeks.
+1. Weekly sales during Holiday weeks are slightly higher than that of non-holiday weeks.

 1.4 Seasonality in Sales

 Inference -

-1.There is strong seasonality around the year end which makes sense as it's 'Thanksgiving','Christmas' and 'New Year' holiday season.
+1. There is strong seasonality around the year end which makes sense as it's 'Thanksgiving','Christmas' and 'New Year' holiday season.

-2.We can manage the inventory of stores according to the seasonality or high demand near holiday season.
+2. We can manage the inventory of stores according to the seasonality or high demand near holiday season.

-3.It is also evident that after holday season the sales are subdues around Jan end.
+3. It is also evident that after holday season the sales are subdues around Jan end.

 **2. Temperature Based**